syncfusion-content/flutter-docs/Flutter/range-slider/getting-started.md

 ![Numeric range slider](images/getting-started/numeric_range_slider.png)

-## Add date time labels
+## Add tick with date labels

-Add the range slider with tick and date time labels.
+Add the range slider with ticks and date labels.

 N> You must import the 'package:intl/intl.dart' show DateFormat` package to add the date format in the range slider.